Nanofus/electron-template/README.md

 I hope this will be of some use to somebody!
 Pull requests are also more than welcome.

 ## Features

 * A frameless window
-* A custom title bar with a SASS stylesheet and simple buttons
+* A custom title bar with a SASS stylesheet and simple Windows-style buttons
 * jQuery, jQuery UI, Bootstrap, AngularJS support
 * Simple AngularJS app and controller included (the controller is used for the title bar buttons)
 * NetBeans project files